arunkumar-mourougappane/arunkumar-mourougappane/README.md

 ### Hi there 👋 [![HitCount](http://hits.dwyl.com/arunkumar-mourougappane/arunkumar-mourougappane/arunkumar-mourougappane.svg)](http://hits.dwyl.com/arunkumar-mourougappane/arunkumar-mourougappane/arunkumar-mourougappane)

 <img align="right" width="150" height="150" src="https://github.com/arunkumar-mourougappane/arunkumar-mourougappane/raw/master/profile.jpg">
-Am Arun (My friends call me A.K.), a hobbyist Embedded Developer,Astrophotographer, Naturephotographer, Household Electronics Maker, Gamer and an eager enthusiast.
+Am Arun (My friends call me A.K.), a hobbyist Embedded Developer,Astrophotographer, Nature photographer, Household Electronics Maker, Gamer and an eager enthusiast.
 I convert coffee to code and if you have anything interesting am all ears.
 To be short, am an Engineer, who specializes in analyzing, breaking down, reverse engineering Embedded Hardware for the sake of curiosity.

 :office: Where do I work?
-- Currently, I work as a Core Information Software Engineer (Embedded Software Engineer) for Core Information and Security Software Team at Caterpillar Inc., enabling secure telematics, Over The Air Updates(for all ECUs in Machine Network) M2M, V2X and Backoffice communications through Cellular Connections (LTE/4G/2G), Satellite Connections, WiFi and over the wire using ethernet.
+- Currently, I work as a Core Information Software Engineer (Embedded Software Engineer) for Core Information Software Team at Caterpillar Inc., enabling secure telematics, Over The Air Updates(for all ECUs in Machine Network) M2M, V2X and Backoffice communications through Cellular Connections (LTE/4G/2G), Satellite Connections, WiFi and over the wire using ethernet.
 If you see an Excavator, a wheel loader, Steam Roller, Heavy Truck or Mini-excator, you might be seeing my work in action, protecting the machine from illeagal access and securely handling telemetry and Software.

 🔭 I’m currently working on ...
 - Building a Remote Controlled Rover which can transmit telemetry data, all while being controlled a mile or more apart.